 From prospects to customers: what’s next

 You created your prospect profile, did your research, put yourself out there, crafted a business relationship, sold the idea of your product, and sold your product.
 You have a customer!
 Pat yourself on the back because that’s a lot of work.

 But you’re not done yet.
 To keep that customer, continue to follow-up.
 Your goal is not just to turn 1 prospect into 1 sale.
 So while you search for more prospects, make sure to work on minimizing your churn rate, as 80% of your company’s future revenue will come from just 20% of your existing customers.

 All in all

-In order to turn prospects into paying customers, you have to reach out; you can’t just sit back and hope they find you.
-There are an infinite number of tools that can help you with prospect research and lead generation – it just takes research to find your most converting lead source.
+To turn prospects into paying customers, you have to reach out; you can’t just sit back and hope they find you.
+There is an infinite number of tools that can help you with prospect research and lead generation – it only takes research to find your most converting lead source.